 The Debevoise International Dispute Resolution Group is a global leader with an extraordinary win record that has racked up some of the largest awards in the world for its clients.
-Indeed, Global Arbitration Review recently remarked, “If any team has consistently brought home “the big results,” it seems to be Debevoise.”
-In 2017, we handled more than 120 international matters, in over 30 countries.
+Indeed, Global Arbitration Review remarked, “If any team has consistently brought home “the big results,” it seems to be Debevoise.”
+In 2018, we handled more than 120 international matters, in over 30 countries.
 Spanning Debevoise’s New York, London, Paris, Moscow and Hong Kong offices, the practice’s lawyers are fluent in more than 30 languages and trained and qualified under a host of common law and civil law systems.

 Lawyers in the practice handle a broad range of matters, including international commercial and treaty arbitration, public international law and complex commercial litigation.
 Just as diverse is its industry experience, which spans energy and natural resources, manufacturing, mining, pharmaceuticals, telecommunications, and many others.